 Google launched its first Asia-Pacific Safety Engineering Centre in Hyderabad , focusing on online safety, cybersecurity, and responsible AI.
 The GSEC aims to combat cyber threats, create jobs, and position India as a global tech hub, fostering a safer digital future for the region.

 On June 17, 2025, Google launched its first Google Safety Engineering Centre (GSEC) in Hyderabad, India, marking a pivotal moment for digital security in the Asia-Pacific.
-Inaugurated by Telangana Chief Minister A. Revanth Reddy and IT Minister D. Sridhar Babu, this state-of-the-art facility is Google’s fourth GSEC globally, joining centers in Dublin, Munich, and Malaga.
-As India’s digital economy races toward a projected $1 trillion valuation by 2030, the Hyderabad GSEC positions the country as a global hub for cybersecurity and responsible AI innovation.
+Inaugurated by Telangana Chief Minister A. Revanth Reddy and IT Minister D. Sridhar Babu, this state-of-the-art facility is it’s fourth GSEC globally, joining centers in Dublin, Munich, and Malaga.
+As India’s digital economy races toward a projected $1 trillion valuation by 2030, this Hyderabad centre positions the country as a global hub for cybersecurity and responsible AI innovation.

-This article explores the GSEC’s objectives, its significance for India, and its role in shaping a safer digital landscape, offering insights into why this development is a cornerstone for the region’s tech future.
+This article explores the new centre’s objectives, its significance for India, and its role in shaping a safer digital landscape, offering insights into why this development is a cornerstone for the region’s tech future.

 A Strategic Hub for Digital Safety

-The Hyderabad GSEC is Google’s first safety engineering center in the Asia-Pacific, a region facing rising cyber threats like scams, phishing, and misinformation.
+The newly unveiled centre is Google’s first safety engineering centre in the Asia-Pacific, a region facing rising cyber threats like scams, phishing, and misinformation.
 With over 1.2 billion internet users in India, the need for robust digital protections is critical.
-The center focuses on three pillars: online safety, cybersecurity, and responsible AI development, aligning with Google’s mission to foster a secure internet.
+It focuses on three pillars: online safety, cybersecurity, and responsible AI development, aligning with Google’s mission to foster a secure internet.

 Why Hyderabad?
 The Heart of India’s Tech Revolution

 The GSEC will create high-skill jobs, drive collaboration with academia, and fuel AI-driven cybersecurity innovation.
-Google’s partnership with the Indian Cyber Crime Coordination Centre (I4C) through the Digikavach program strengthens its efforts to combat cybercrime nationwide.
-By choosing Hyderabad, Google taps into India’s tech prowess while elevating the city’s global standing as a digital innovation hub.
+The firm’s partnership with the Indian Cyber Crime Coordination Centre (I4C) through the Digikavach program strengthens its efforts to combat cybercrime nationwide.
+By choosing Hyderabad, the firm taps into India’s tech prowess while elevating the city’s global standing as a digital innovation hub.

 Core Objectives of the Hyderabad GSEC

-The GSEC is poised to address critical challenges in the digital era through targeted initiatives:
+The Center is poised to address critical challenges in the digital era through targeted initiatives:

-- Enhancing Online Safety: The center will develop tools to protect users from scams, fraudulent apps, and phishing, building on the success of Digikavach and Google Play Protect’s 60 million blocked installations.
+1. Enhancing Online Safety: It will develop tools to protect users from scams, fraudulent apps, and phishing, building on the success of Digikavach and Google Play Protect’s 60 million blocked installations.

-- Strengthening Cybersecurity: By integrating AI with human oversight, the GSEC will identify software vulnerabilities, as seen in Google’s Project Zero collaboration with DeepMind, mitigating risks proactively.
+2. Strengthening Cybersecurity: By integrating AI with human oversight, it will identify software vulnerabilities, as seen in Google’s Project Zero collaboration with DeepMind, mitigating risks proactively.

-- Promoting Responsible AI: With AI adoption soaring, the center will focus on ethical AI development to counter deepfakes and misinformation.
+3. Promoting Responsible AI: With AI adoption soaring, it will focus on ethical AI development to counter deepfakes and misinformation.
 Google India’s head, Preeti Lobana, emphasized trust as the cornerstone of India’s digital growth.

 These objectives align with India’s vision to become a global tech leader, as articulated by Prime Minister Narendra Modi, and position the GSEC as a catalyst for sustainable digital progress.